Moral circle expansion: Counterarguments

 Kasperbauer and others point out that it is not entirely clear whether the actual conditions of animals used for food or scientific research are improving, despite claims that they are entering the moral circle.
 A related criticism is that religion gave some animals a protected status that they no longer have, so they have experienced moral circle contraction.
-Other suggested groups that have left the moral circle or gone farther from the center of the moral circle are gods, prisoners, ancestors, while infants and fetus have had different moral standings in different societies.
+Other suggested groups that have left the moral circle or gone farther from the center are gods and ancestors, whereas infants and fetus have had different moral standings in different societies.

 The idea of a moral circle has also been criticized as based in Western morality and so not reflecting the diversity of moral views found in the rest of the world, including concepts such as ahimsa that give greater value to animals than found in Western culture.

 Causes of expansion

 The question of what causes the expansion of the moral circle is an active topic of debate among the idea's proponents.
-Robert C. Solomon argued that empathy is a cause of moral circle expansion.
 The inclusion of animals within the moral circle has been credited to various traits that some animals possess, such as being cute or intelligent or having relationships with humans.
 By contrast, Peter Singer has emphasized the importance of rationality among humans as a way in which the moral circle is expanded.
 Another theory is that moral circle expansion is related to climbing Maslow's hierarchy of needs and so being able to focus on others to a greater extent once more personal needs have been fulfilled.
 The relationship between laws and what people consider to be part of their moral circle is also a subject of inquiry.
+Ideological differences in moral circle expansion were found.